Cocoa Rises Ahead of Demand Data

-Cocoa futures were higher Thursday ahead of key demand data out of North America for the main ingredient in chocolate.
+Cocoa futures ended higher Thursday ahead of key demand data out of North America for the main ingredient in chocolate.

 Continue Reading Below